 Since its inception in 1930, Arden Wood’s mission has been to provide a haven for spiritual healing.
 Designed by renowned San Francisco architect Henry Gutterson, the building reflects a timeless sense of strength, beauty, and tranquility.
 However, its stunning and gracious physical features emanate from a wellspring of love for Christ Jesus and our Leader, Mary Baker Eddy, as well as an unwavering commitment to practice and demonstrate Christian Science.

-Today, Arden Wood offers Christian Science Nursing, a Visiting Christian Science Nurse Service, Christian Science Nursing Arts training, Sheltered Care, Independent Living accommodations, and Rest and Study services.
+Today, Arden Wood offers The Residences at Arden Wood, Christian Science Nursing, a Visiting Christian Science Nursing Service, Christian Science Nursing Arts training, Sheltered Care, and Rest and Study services.

 Deeply grateful for their own healings in Christian Science, Marvin and Mary Alice Higgins were inspired to establish a retirement home – a place of refuge – for devoted Christian Science practitioners.
 They approached the Christian Science Board of Directors for approval, and the idea continued to grow.
 The Board suggested a Sanatorium, and Mr. and Mrs. Higgins readily agreed to design and construct the Christian Science Benevolent Association on Pacific Coast, known today as Arden Wood.
 Nestled in a grove of towering eucalyptus trees in the midst of a burgeoning city, this unique Christian Science care facility opened its doors on May 23, 1930 – a haven for spiritual study, healing, and residential life based on the teachings and practice of Christian Science.